Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 As a Jew, few things are stranger than somebody who isn’t Jewish and who appears to know rather little about your faith try to lecture you on your religion.

 Unlike Tadhg I suspect, I’ve read some of their literature.
 It’s nothing even close to the hatefulness of Tadhg’s perma-anger.
-Arguing that Judaism does not support Zionism does not automatically mean endorsing the view that other Jews who think otherwise should be annihilated by missile-fire.
+What seems lost on Tadhg, and while it’s a small point, it’s a telling one: arguing that Judaism does not support Zionism does not automatically mean endorsing the view that other Jews who think otherwise should be annihilated by missile-fire.
+It is not necessarily a plain endorsement of terror.

 So much as Press TV pumps out a 24/7 stream of fake news, disinformation and lies, Tadhg deludes his equally misinformed followers into believing in a fictional version of the Jewish world that suits their desire to not be anti-Semitic but which, sadly, doesn’t actually exist.